 You can find me on LinkedIn here: https://www.linkedin.com/in/christinahills/

 Description: Instagram has traditionally focused on images.
-It allows you to share your family or lifestyle images with close friends (“followers’), It also gives celebrities with millions of followers a platform to communicate with their fans.
-Furthermore, it creates a specific explore page for every single user that provides content related to their interests, keeping them up to date on the latest news and innovations.
+It allows you to share your family or lifestyle images with close friends (“followers’).
+It also gives celebrities with millions of followers a platform to communicate with their fans.
+Furthermore, it creates a specific explore page for every user that provides content related to their interests, keeping them updated on the latest news and innovations.